neuefische/web-exercises/sessions/backend-basics/routes/README.md

 Run `npm run start` to start the node server and open [localhost:3000](http://localhost:3000) in a browser.

-Use `npm run test` to run the tests.

 ### Scripts

 You can use the following commands:

 - `npm run start` to starts the node server (and watches for changes)
 - `npm run start:nowatch` to start the node server (without watching for changes)
-- `npm run test` to run the tests
 - `npm run lint` to run the linter